-The Domestic Data Streamers team uses BCN3D Sigma and Sigmax 3D printers to produce several items that can be found at the Design Does* exhibition, currently open at the Design Museum of Barcelona.
+The Domestic Data Streamers team used BCN3D Sigma and Sigmax 3D printers to produce several pieces that can currently be found at the Design Does* exhibition at the Design Museum of Barcelona.

-The exhibition is a research project to generate knowledge at group level by questioning the current use of design and reflecting on how sometimes it offers advantages and on other occasions drawbacks.
-Thus it defines future challenges and poses the question of what role the designer plays in society.
+Design Does* is a co-production between the Museu del Disseny de Barcelona and ELISAVA, in collaboration with Domestic Data Streamers.
+And what’s the purpose of the exhibition, you ask?
+Well, it’s a research project to generate knowledge in groups by questioning the current use of design, by reflecting on its advantages and occasional drawbacks.
+Therefore, it is aiming to define future challenges to the industry, and poses the question of what role the designer plays in society.

 An unconventional approach

-These are some of the 15 questions linked to current events that the visitor will encounter and which will be represented by 15 real projects developed by renowned designers all around the world.
+These are just a few of the 15 questions linked to current events that visitors to the exhibition will encounter, and which will be represented by 15 projects developed by renowned designers from around the world.

 The exhibition is a dynamic initiative that generates knowledge and breaks away from standard exhibition structures.
-It places visitors in a key position, requiring them to reflect and turning them into an active component which in turn generates new content.
+It places visitors in a key-role position, requiring them to reflect and turning them into an active component to generate new content.

-With its strong technological character, Design Does* encourages interaction with visitors, who can relate to the exhibits by responding to the questions asked of them.
-Their answers will be stored on a card that will be used to research public opinion.
+With its strong technological focus, Design Does* encourages interaction with visitors, who can participate in the exhibit by responding to the questions asked of them.
+Their answers will be stored on a card to research public opinion.

-The DDS team has long been committed to the use of 3D printing as a tool to revolutionize their workflow, as was the case of The Timekeeper project in collaboration with Spotify.
-Additive manufacturing enables them to bring to life unique designs with complex geometries that will only be manufactured once.
-Undoubtedly, one of the features of 3D printing and the benefits it provides compared to other technologies is the agility and speed to manufacture end products, which drastically reduces project costs and the time required to develop it.
+The exhibition uses 3D printing technology to create some of the pieces that can be found throughout.
+DDS has long been committed to the use of 3D printing to revolutionize their workflow, as was the case in their Timekeeper project in collaboration with Spotify.
+Since DDS is a start-up from Barcelona that researches new communication formats using data, additive manufacturing enables them to bring unique designs with complex geometries to life.
+Undoubtedly, 3D printing can also provide agility and speed in the manufacture of end-use products, to drastically reduce project time and costs.

 The only restriction is imagination

-As the visitor approaches, the robot is activated and traces their path with a laser pointer while turning on a 360° axis.
-The project poses the question of whether we should we automate everything and attempts to challenge and project how design can be incorporated into ethical issues, such as designing autonomous weapons that are able to make decisions in the face of any situation without the need for human interaction.
+When a visitor approaches, the robot is activated and traces their path with a laser pointer, while turning on a 360° axis.
+This piece is intended to provoke the question of whether automation is moral.
+It incorporates ethical issues such as the design of autonomous weapons being able to make decisions without human operation.